vtxtech/lightweight-replace-engine/README.txt

 # * Support of gcc for Linux builds (Tested on gcc 4.6.3)
 # * Updated CMake System to support Linux paths more generally
 # * Added GETTING_STARTED.txt
+# * Fixed crash bug when using filenames on input path or output path
 #
 # -----------------------------------------------------------------------------
 # Change Notes LRE v.0.3.0 (2013-01-03, Developer Release)